wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-event-command.md

 - `XBG021`: `ParameterPath` resolves to a non-public member; make it public or expose internals.
 - `XBG029`: Event delegate parameter uses `ref`/`in`/`out`.
 - `XBG034`: Event delegate declares more than two parameters.
+- `XBG018`: Target types that are nested are not supported for event command generation.

 ## Notes